 Whether you’re a candidate for an endoscopic facelift or a traditional one depends on the amount of aging on your face and a few other factors.
 Typically, endoscopic procedures are recommended to patients who are just beginning to show some signs of aging.
 People with more advanced facial sagging might be better off with a traditional procedure.
 But, depending on how fast you are aging, you can benefit from the surgery when you are in your late 30s or in your late 60s/70s.
 A consultation with one of our plastic surgeons can help you see if you’re a good candidate.

 A few other factors affect whether or not a facelift is right for you.
 For example, smoking usually has a negative effect on the healing process and your surgeon will likely advise you to quit before your surgery.
 The medications you take can also affect your healing and results.
 It’s important to discuss any medicines you take with your surgeon.
 You’ll most likely be given a list of medicines to avoid, starting 10 days before your procedure.

 Schedule an Endoscopic Facelift Consultation Today

-To learn more about the endoscopic facelift and to see if it’s the right choice for you, contact the Aesthetic Surgery Center to book an appointment with Dr. Anurag Agarwal, Dr. Richard Maloney, or Dr. Kiranjeet Gill, one of our plastic surgeons.
+To learn more about the endoscopic facelift and to see if it’s the right choice for you, contact the Aesthetic Surgery Center to book an appointment with Dr. Anurag Agarwal, Dr. Richard Maloney, or Dr. Ross, one of our plastic surgeons.
 They have been featured on many of the major news networks, including ABC, NBC, and FOX, as recognized experts on a variety of plastic surgery topics.
-Dr. Agarwal, Dr. Maloney, and Dr. Gill believe that educating and communicating with their patients are the keys to helping them achieve successful, natural-looking results.
+Dr. Agarwal, Dr. Maloney, and Dr. Ross believe that educating and communicating with their patients are the keys to helping them achieve successful, natural-looking results.
 Book your appointment at the Aesthetic Surgery Center, located at 1175 Creekside Parkway #100 in Naples, FL, by calling (239) 594-9100.